 A metatarsal stress fracture is a very fine break in one of the bones in the foot.
 Metatarsal bones are long and slender bones located between the middle of your foot and your toes, and give your foot its characteristic arch.
 You transfer weight from your toes to your metatarsal bones when you walk.

 The most prominent symptom of a metatarsal stress fracture is foot pain that develops gradually.
 Direct trauma from a tackle, overuse, and excessive rotation can result in metatarsal stress fractures.
 The metatarsal bones are the most commonly broken bones in the foot because there is very little soft tissue protecting the top of the foot.

 Of all sports, football presents the greatest risk for concussions.
 In fact, all football players – even those in high school – have a 75 percent chance of suffering a concussion.
 Concussions account for 7.4 percent of all injuries in college football players, according to the National Collegiate Athletic Association (NCAA).

 Concussions often happen during a tackle, as the head snaps and strikes the ground.
 A concussion is a serious trauma to the brain that changes how it works.
-Concussions usually cause temporary effects including headache and problems with memory, concentration, judgment, balance and coordination.
+Concussions usually cause temporary effects including headaches and problems with memory, concentration, judgment, balance, and coordination.

 For more information on common football injuries, talk to one of the sports fitness and physical therapy specialists at Revere Health.
 Our sports fitness providers and physical therapists work closely with our network of physicians and surgeons to get you back on the gridiron